 4) Sort Through Coffee That Is Approved…

-By clicking on “Approved?” and then selecting “YES”, you’ll be able to see which coffees are approved by Truth About Fluoride.
+By clicking on “Approved?” and then selecting “YES”, you’ll be able to see which coffees I believe are better than the rest.

-Being approved means the coffee is safe in regards to fluoride and does not contain any other dangerous ingredients (more on this later).
+Specifically, being approved means the coffee is safe in regards to fluoride, does not contain any pesticides and natural flavors.

 5) Combine ALL Tips To Find Your New Favorite Coffee…